rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 Eventually, the history object of the router can be used in the `onSubmit()` class method.
 If a request resolves successfully, you can push any route to the history object.
 Since the pushed route is defined in our App component with a corresponding component, the displayed page component will change after the redirect.

 You can run your application now and checkout if the sign up process works for you.
 If you signed up a user successfully, you should be redirected to the home page.
 If the sign up fails, you should see an error message.
 Try to sign up a user with the same email address twice and verify that the following or a similar error message shows up: "The email address is already in use by another account.".
-Congratulations, you signed up your first user via firebase authentication.
+Congratulations, you signed up your first user via Firebase authentication.

 {{% chapter_header "Sign In with React and Firebase" "react-firebase-sign-in" %}}